-- (a) Check the operation of the cathodic protection system. - (b) Check the adjustment of the transformer rectifier unit. - (c) Check the "SET POINT" of the transformer rectifier unit to confirm that an adequate potential setting has been programmed.
-Also re-check the current limiting setting on each unit has not been set a too low a threshold setting.
+- (a) Check the operation of the cathodic protection system. - (b) Check the adjustment of the transformer rectifier unit. - (c) Check the "SET POINT" of each transformer rectifier unit to confirm that an adequate potential setting has been programmed.
+Also recheck the current limiting setting on each unit has not been set a too low a threshold setting.